 Shakaila Forbes-Bell, Fashion psychologist

 This emphasis on comfort and functionality in fashion is, like many things RN, a large part in thanks to the pandemic.
-Almost 18 months at home in sweats means that as we re-enter the world, we’re looking to meld both comfort and style — and recognising that we can have it all: something stylish that actually keeps us warm.
+Almost two years at home in sweats means that as we re-enter the world, we’re looking to meld both comfort and style — and recognizing that we can have it all: something stylish that actually keeps us warm.
 (There’s a reason North Face and Patagonia fleeces are having a moment.)
 “We’ve seen a global adoption of the athleisure uniform this year and people finding themselves getting into the habit of shopping for what makes them feel good rather than what society has deemed conventionally appropriate,” Forbes-Bell says.
 “Balaclavas are functional pieces that can be played with to create edgy looks without compromising comfort."

 Emerging alongside the trend for athleisure post-pandemic is a love of maximalist dressing, tied to a desire to play and experiment with personal style after not being able to.
 “Maximalist dressing goes hand-in-hand with this push to dress for yourself and experiment with personal style,” Forbes-Bell confirms.
 This is known as “dopamine dressing.”
 I’ve written about this before.
-It’s the psychological lift we get from the clothes we wear and speaks to the idea that often what people choose to put on their bodies helps to fulfil an emotional need.
+It’s the psychological lift we get from the clothes we wear and speaks to the idea that often what people choose to put on their bodies helps to fulfill an emotional need.

 Which makes sense, especially when I consider my new balaclava obsession.
-Maybe it’s because people wearing them usually look warm and cosy, or because it reminds me of being a kid and wearing whatever the hell you want, but I'm personally drawn to them because it makes me happy to see people in them — and to think about how I’d style one myself.
+Maybe it’s because people wearing them usually look warm and cozy, or because it reminds me of being a kid and wearing whatever the hell you want, but I'm personally drawn to them because it makes me happy to see people in them — and to think about how I’d style one myself.

 And balaclavas do feel like a unique experiment with personal style.
 While they may be a staple on ski slopes, runways, and in Drill culture, unlike the trickle-down effect of other high-fashion trends like “Bottega Veneta Green,” which can easily and subtly be incorporated into everyday outfits to varying degrees of high-fashion, balaclavas feel extra because they look extra.
 They’re in your face, literally.
 And in a time when much of fashion trends are leaning towards less is more (think low-rise jeans and teeny tiny corset tops), topping your look off with extra layers of any kind is a choice.

-Plus, they’re a great way to update your winter wardrobe without spending thousands on that Saks Pott coat.
+Plus, they’re a great way to update your winter wardrobe without spending almost $2,000 on that Saks Pott coat.
 “We have the same coat for years, but if you have this super fun and colourful accessory, it's not a big investment in terms of money and then you get a whole new look,” says Proulx.

 Forbes-Bell recommends truly leaning into it and going for a bold colour or print with your balaclava, something that’ll stand out and can be styled with all neutrals (I’m particularly in love with this yellow one from Odeyalo that reminds me of a literal beam of sunshine).
 I haven’t purchase a balaclava of my own, but chances are that when I do, I’ll most likely, once again, look like a condom.
 The only difference this time?
 In the spirit of post-pandemic, dress-for-yourself, dopamine dressing: I really won’t give a shit.